 567—22.105(455B) Title V permit applications.

 22.105(1) Duty to apply.
-For each source required to obtain a Title V operating permit, the owner or operator or designated representative, where applicable, shall, until December 31, 2022, present or mail a complete and timely permit application in accordance with this rule to the following locations: Iowa Department of Natural Resources, Air Quality Bureau, 502 East 9th Street, Des Moines, Iowa 50319 (one copy); and U.S. EPA Region VII, 11201 Renner Boulevard, Lenexa, Kansas 66219 (one copy); and, if applicable, the local permitting authority, which is either Linn County Public Health Department, Air Quality Branch, 1020 6th Street SE, Cedar Rapids, Iowa 52401 (one copy); or Polk County Public Works, Air Quality Division, 5885 NE 14th Street, Des Moines, Iowa 50313 (one copy).
-Application submission methods may include, but are not limited to, U.S. Postal Service, private parcel delivery services, or hand delivery.
-Applications are not required to be submitted by certified mail.
-Alternatively, an owner or operator may submit a complete and timely application through the electronic submittal format specified by the department.
+For each source required to obtain a Title V operating permit, the owner or operator or designated representative, where applicable, shall submit a complete and timely application in the electronic format specified by the department, if electronic submittal is provided.
 An owner or operator of a source required to obtain a Title V permit pursuant to subrule 22.101(1) shall submit all required fees as required in 567—Chapter 30.

-On or after January 1, 2023, Title V operating permit applications, including the information referenced above and in rules 567—22.100(455B) through 567—22.116(455B), shall be submitted in the electronic format specified by the department, if electronic submittal is provided.
-An owner or operator of a source required to obtain a Title V permit pursuant to subrule 22.101(1) shall submit all required fees as required in 567—Chapter 30.

 a.
 Timely application.
 Each owner or operator applying for a Title V permit shall submit an application as follows:

-(1) Initial application for an existing source.
-The owner or operator of a stationary source that was existing on or before April 20, 1994, shall make the first time submittals of a Title V permit application to the department by November 15, 1994.
-However, the owner or operator may choose to defer submittal of Part 2 of the permit application until December 31, 1995.
-The department will mail notice of the deadline for Part 2 of the permit application to all applicants who have filed Part 1 of the application by October 17, 1995.
+(1) Reserved

 (2) Initial application for a new source.
 The owner or operator of a stationary source that commenced construction or reconstruction after April 20, 1994, or that otherwise became subject to the requirement to obtain a Title V permit after April 20, 1994, shall submit an application to the department within 12 months of becoming subject to the Title V permit requirements.